BestTimesToVisit.com Logo

 Cost:$75 - $150+ per day, depending on vehicle type and rental company.

 Tip:Book well in advance, especially during peak season.
-Many visitors overlook the need for 4WD and get stuck on rough terrain; check your rental agreement for off-road restrictions.
-Download offline maps as cell service can be spotty outside of Lanai City.
+Many visitors overlook the need for a 4WD, but it's essential for accessing certain areas and avoiding getting stuck.
+Check your rental agreement for off-road driving restrictions.
+Download offline maps as cell service can be spotty.

-If you're staying at one of the Four Seasons resorts (The Lanai or Sensei Lanai), they offer complimentary shuttle services within the resort areas and to Lanai City.
-This is convenient for resort guests.
+If you're staying at one of the major resorts (Four Seasons Lanai or Sensei Lanai), they offer complimentary or low-cost shuttle services to key points of interest like Lanai City and Hulopoe Bay.
+This is a convenient option if you don't want to rent a car.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.